 Working of the Voltage Regulator Subsystem

-Input supplied at the barrel connector passes forward only if the polarity is correct, it can be accessed at Vin.
+The input supplied at the barrel connector passes forward only if the polarity is correct, it can be accessed at Vin.
 Moving along, the input signal passes through the LDO voltage regulator and along with help from the capacitors a clean and stable 5V is obtained.

 Let us now move on to the second part of the Arduino Uno power supply subsystem

-Multiple Input Management Subsystem
+Multiple Input Management Subsystem of Arduino Uno

 If the barrel connector is supplying power to our Arduino project and we decide to update the program or get some values from the sensors on our screen, we can just plug-in the USB cable and do that without having to remove the AC-DC adapter.
-Behind this ease of use, functionality is a very intuitive circuit that makes a split second decision to ignore the power from the USB port, keep its data line intact and keep drawing power from the barrel connector.
+Behind this ease of use, functionality is a very intuitive circuit that makes a split-second decision to ignore the power from the USB port, keep its data line intact and keep drawing power from the barrel connector.
 The Arduino obviously cannot accept both the inputs because that would lead to a surge in voltage and damage the board.
 So there is a selection mechanism present.
-This is the multiple input management subsystem.
+This is the multiple-input management subsystem.

 Understanding the hardware of the Multiple Input Management Subsystem

-The selection mechanism discussed above is hardware based.
+The selection mechanism discussed above is hardware-based.
 A comparator is used to select the aptest power supply for the board.
 The comparator on the Arduino Uno is (an IC) a device that compares two inputs and then drives the output to either 5V or ground (In our case).